 Jerome Hill built his own residence in 1947.
 He called his house La Batterie because it was located at the entrance of the harbor, right next to a guardhouse built in 1794 for Napoleon Bonaparte when he was a young artillery officer.
 Bonaparte visited this petit cabanon during an inspection tour of military fortifications in the south of France.
 The guardhouse was painted by Paul Signac in his famous 1899 painting called The Bay of Cassis, Cap Canaille.

 Today, La Batterie is the residence of the Camargo Foundation's Program Director.
 Project discussions, work-in-progress performances and social events take place in the majestic living room and on the adjacent outdoor patios.

 The Garden: the Chinese Terrace and the Amphitheater

 The Camargo Foundation is well known for the beauty of its gardens.
 The Chinese Terrace, named for its Asian-inspired pergola, overlooks the Mediterranean and the port of Cassis.
 It is a wonderful place to relax, read, chat, or share a meal.

-The Amphitheater is used for concerts, literature festivals, poetry readings, lectures, and other cultural events.
+The 400-seat amphitheater is used for concerts, literature festivals, poetry readings, lectures, and other cultural events.
 In the center of the theater is a seven-pointed star made out of small pebbles from the nearby beach.
 The star represents the seven famous Provençal poets who called for the renewal of the Occitan language and culture in the nineteenth century.
 This star inspired the logo of the Camargo Foundation.